Inside Telecommunications

 4

-Telecommunication CO/PBX
+Telecommunication CO/PBX:

 A telecommunications CO (Central Office) PBX (Private Branch Exchange) journeymen are crucial in the telecommunication network, but they serve different purposes and operate in distinct contexts.
 Here’s an explanation of each: